 ESSER I fund allocations for new or significantly expanding charter schools in FY 2020–21 are based on their share of funding received under Title I, Part A in FY 2020–21.
 To have an FY 2020–21 Title I, Part A allocation, the charter school must have:

 - Been deemed an eligible LEA as reflected by a minimum Free and Reduced Price Meals (FRPM) count of 34 and poverty rate greater than 2% as of October 7, 2020; and,

 - Applied for funds on CARS no later than March 31, 2021; and,

 - Submitted the LCAP Federal Addendum no later than March 31, 2021

-Interest Earned on ESSER Fund: ESSER Funds are subject to Title 2, Code of Federal Regulations, Section 200.305, requires grantees and sub-grantees to remit interest earned on advances to the federal agency.
+Interest Earned on ESSER I Fund: ESSER I Funds are subject to Title 2, Code of Federal Regulations, Section 200.305, which requires grantees and sub-grantees to remit interest earned on advances to the federal agency.
 Grantees or sub-grantees may retain interest amounts up to $500 per year for related administrative expenses.
 For more information, please refer to the CDE web page on Interest Earned on Federal Funds.

 - ESSER Fund State Allocations Table

-Link to U.S. Department of Education’s allocation table by state.
+Link to ED’s allocation table by state.

 - ESSER Fund Certification and Agreement (PDF)